Amid continuous rain, resident asks ‘Why hate Mumbai?’; shares 3 ironic replies | Today News

-Mumbai, the City of Dreams, has been inundated due to incessant rainfall over the past four days, leaving residents frustrated.
+Mumbai, the City of Dreams, has been inundated by incessant rainfall over the past four days, leaving residents frustrated.
 Many have taken to social media to express their disappointment, with one user’s sarcastic jibe gaining massive traction.

-Ansh Jain, who described himself as Strategy and Creative Head at ATM, quipped, "Why people hate Bomaby?" while providing a sardonic answer:
+In a post on LinkedIn, Ansh Jain, who describes himself as Strategy and Creative Head at ATM, quipped, "I don’t understand why people hate on Bombay.
+Which other city lets you:

 3. Swim to work.”

-Jain’s remarks come as India’s financial and entertainment capital has been brought to a standstill.
-Local trains have been severely affected, and several areas are inundated with knee-deep water, forcing residents to wade through flooded streets.
+Jain’s remarks come as India’s financial and entertainment capital has ground to a halt due to heavy rains.
+Local trains have been severely affected, and several areas are submerged in knee-deep water, forcing residents to wade through flooded streets.

-Hilarious reactions have also flooded social media, with netizens using memes, GIFs, and jokes to describe the city’s abysmal condition.
+Social media has been flooded with memes, GIFs, and jokes, as citizens react to the city’s abysmal condition.

 On Tuesday evening, 782 passengers were rescued after two overcrowded Monorail trains got stuck between stations in Mumbai, leading to panic and rescue operations.